 Next Saturday, August the eleventh, the Nigerian people will be electing a civilian President.
 It?

-Next Saturday, August the eleventh, the Nigerian people will be electing a civilian President.
+Background: Next Saturday, August the eleventh, the Nigerian people will be electing a civilian President.
 It will be the last of a series of elections held over the past month, to chose two Houses, a Federal parliament and governors and legislatures for the nineteen member states.
 All this is in preparation for October the first, when the new civilian constitution will come into effect, after thirteen years of military government.

 SYNOPSIS: October the first last year: the eighteenth anniversary of the day when Nigeria first gained independence 00 and the last time that Lieutenant General Olusegun Obasanjo would take the salute as Head of State.
 Plans for a return to civilian rule had already been announced.